NOAA-EMC/NEMS/doc/mediator.md

 To compute fluxes,

- * a specific flux method and implementation have to exist or be developed
+ * A specific flux method and implementation have to exist or be developed.

- * the required coupling fields to compute the flux have to be interpolated and passed into the flux calculation
+ * The required coupling fields to compute the flux have to be interpolated and passed into the flux calculation.

- * the computed fluxes have to be interpolated and passed to the relevant components
+ * The computed fluxes have to be interpolated and passed to the relevant components.

- * there needs to be some coordination between components and the mediator about what fields are coupled and where computations are carried out
+ * There needs to be some coordination between components and the mediator about what fields are coupled and where computations are carried out.